-Pine nuts are small tear-dropped shaped tannish-colored seeds that measure about 1/2 inch long.
+Pine nuts are small, tear-dropped shaped tannish-colored seeds that measure about 1/2 inch long.
 When eaten raw, the seeds have a soft bite and most have a sweet, buttery flavor.
-As their name implies, pine nuts to come from pine trees.
+As their name implies, pine nuts do come from pine trees.
 There are about 20 species of pine trees that produce seeds large enough to be worth harvesting to sell.
 In other pine trees, the seeds are also edible but are too small to be significant enough to harvest and sell for consumption.

 Pine Nuts Around the World

 Pine nuts are very commonly eaten throughout Europe, Asia and now the United States.
 They can be found whole in meat, fish, salads or baked goods.
 Additionally, crushed or powdered pine nuts are added to pesto and other dishes.
-They are well known in Pignoli cookies, an Italian-American sweet treat made from almond flour dough and topped with toasted pine nuts.
+They are well known in pignoli cookies, an Italian-American sweet treat made from almond flour dough and topped with toasted pine nuts.

 Pine Nut Cooking Tips

 Pine nuts are a common ingredient in a variety of recipes.
-These simple tips will help any home cook as they incorporate pine nuts into their cooking.
+These simple tips will help any home cook as they incorporate pine nuts into their cooking:

 - When cooking for guests, be sure to let them know when you are including pine nuts in the recipe.
 Most people who are allergic to more common nuts are also allergic to pine nuts.

 - Pine nuts may be eaten raw but are usually roasted or toasted.
 As with most nuts, toasting brings out more flavor.
 Heating nuts will intensify the flavor of the nut by warming the naturally occurring nut oils.
 You can toast the nuts in the skillet, oven, or even microwave.